ClickHouse/ClickHouse/docs/en/query_language/select.md

 Supported types of `ARRAY JOIN` are listed below:

-- `ARRAY JOIN` - In this case, empty arrays are not included in the result of JOIN.
+- `ARRAY JOIN` - In this case, empty arrays are not included in the result of `JOIN`.
-- `LEFT ARRAY JOIN` - The result of JOIN contains rows with empty arrays.
+- `LEFT ARRAY JOIN` - The result of `JOIN` contains rows with empty arrays.
 The value for an empty array is set to the default value for the array element type (usually 0, empty string or NULL).

 The examples below demonstrate the usage of the `ARRAY JOIN` and `LEFT ARRAY JOIN` clauses.
 Let's create a table with an [Array](../data_types/array.md) type column and insert values into it: